 Doctor looking at an x-ray image

-The number of tuberculosis cases in the UK began increasing in the mid 1980s, although there has been a slight increase in 2019.
+Between 2011 and 2019 tuberculosis cases in the UK were in decline, but started rising since 2019 with a dip in detections during the first year of the COVID-19 pandemic.
 Early diagnosis is vital and GPs play a key role preventing, identifying and treating patients with TB.

 Using case studies this course will increase your knowledge and skills in identifying patients with pulmonary and extrapulmonary symptoms.
 It also highlights risk factors, the importance of screening and contact tracing and the benefits and limitations of vaccination.